 - If your kid is sneaking off and smoking, which of these brands would you least want them to be smoking, and why?

-Looking at that hard data, only blind arrogance or a hidden agenda could continue to claim that the DDT, Carbendazim and Penconazole residues in the little cigars that kids are smoking right now, today doesn’t matter because tobacco itself is so bad anyway.
+Looking at that hard data, only blind arrogance or a hidden agenda could continue to claim that the DDT, Carbendazim and Penconazole residues in the little cigars that kids are smoking right now, today, by the tens of thousands in every city in the US, doesn’t matter because tobacco itself is so bad anyway.
 Yet that is exactly what EPA, FDA, all the anti-smoking groups, and all the state health departments pretend to believe.
 That’s their excuse for doing nothing, and it’s pathetic.
 Here’s why.

-We ran our tests on off-the-shelf tobacco products from local mini-marts – exactly what the kids buy and where they buy them.
-The question we asked ourselves after looking at the results is – if it were possible, wouldn’t the kids smoking this trash, idiots that they certainly are, be safer smoking these products if they were exactly the same crap as they are now but weren’t additionally contaminated with the extremely hazardous pesticides?
+The question that must be asked – if it were possible, wouldn’t the kids smoking this trash, idiots that they certainly are, be safer smoking these products if they were made from exactly the same crap as they are now, from trash and waste tobacco and cheap chemical flavorings but weren’t contaminated with those extremely hazardous pesticides we can all see in the hard data for the first time now?

 We know that 1 in 13 of all the children under 17 alive today will die prematurely, painfully and expensively of “smoking-related” disease.
 That is a whole lot of children and future suffering.
 Do you think any of it could be prevented just by requiring tobacco manufacturers to remove pesticide residues from their tobacco?